tranngocphu/tranngocphu.github.io/content/resume/_index.md

 ### Phu Tran, PhD

 Data Scientist and AI Engineer with extensive experience applying data science and ML/AI across diverse domains.
 Skilled in problem solving, data-driven problem formulation, designing and implementing ETL pipelines, and developing a range of ML algorithms, including supervised, unsupervised, and reinforcement learning.
 Familiar with full-stack application development and cloud deployment with CI/CD pipelines.
-Eexperience working with interdisciplinary teams, with a strong ability to communicate complex technical concepts clearly.
+Experience working with interdisciplinary teams, with a strong ability to communicate complex technical concepts clearly.

 ### Skills